BowlerHatLLC/vscode-swf-debug/distribution/src/assembly/README.md

 Set the `profile` attribute to either `desktop` or `mobileDevice`, depending on which platform should be simulated.

 Finally, the SWF debugger needs the location of the **adl** executable from the Adobe AIR SDK.
-It cannot be automatically detected at this time.
-Pass the **adl** path to the `runtimeExecutable` attribute.
+Pass the absolute path to the `runtimeExecutable` attribute.

 The following example _launch.json_ file combines all of these values to configure Adobe AIR debugging for an OpenFL project: